ryanrowe2/StockTradingAI-Project/README.md

 - **Q-table Update:** Uses the Bellman equation to iteratively refine Q-values based on received rewards.
 - **Integration with Trading Environment:**
   The `SimpleTradingEnv` class simulates the market, and the agent’s performance is evaluated by its cumulative reward over episodes.

-This RL prototype offers a path toward developing adaptive trading strategies that could be integrated with our probabilistic models in future iterations.

 ---